hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `termination_notification` - (Optional) A `termination_notification` block as defined below.

-* `user_data` - (Optional) The Base64-Encoded User Data which should be used for this Virtual Machine Scale Set.
+* `user_data_base64` - (Optional) The Base64-Encoded User Data which should be used for this Virtual Machine Scale Set.

 * `proximity_placement_group_id` - (Optional) The ID of the Proximity Placement Group which the Orchestrated Virtual Machine should be assigned to.
 Changing this forces a new resource to be created.